Afiru21/Development/README.md

 # Justification of design decision made
 *This is my justification of the design decisions I  made, explaining how it will meet the user needs and be fit for purpose.*

+# Screenshoots of the completed website

 # Test plans

 # User feedbacks

+# Screenshoots of the optimised website

+# Evaluation of the design and development of the website

+# Evidence of individual responsibility, effective time- management including a time plan and witness testimony from your tutor.